-Similarly, I created a “#tuesdaytips” series for each Tuesday, where I offer practical communication strategies from the ACE Group Fitness Instructor Hanbook and my own book, Cream Rises.
-Each tip is aimed at boosting communication with classes and clients and to bridge the gap created by physical distancing.
+Similarly, I created a “#tuesdaytips” series for each Tuesday, where I offer practical communication strategies from the ACE Group Fitness Instructor Handbook and my own book, Cream Rises.
+Each tip is aimed at boosting communication with classes and clients and bridging the gap created by physical distancing.
 Instagram and Facebook draw followers from different demographics, but each group has come to expect this tip every Tuesday.
 You can view this YouTube series at youtube.com/findlawrence (playlists matching hashtags #tuesdaytips and #lessonslearned).

 Takeaway: Make your free tips series super short, useable and implementable so followers want more.
 Consider creating and posting to Instagram weekly video tips that are 58 seconds or less and then sharing these videos to Facebook.

 An interactive series involves creating a predictable series with a single topic with open discussion to followers, usually held with real-time interaction such as a Facebook LIVE video.